seanbrar/gemini-batch-prediction/docs/explanation/decisions/DB-0001-vectorization-and-fanout.md

 - Scripts: use examples/test_data/research_papers and test_files to run small batches with one-sentence prompts; confirm answer alignment and batch metrics.
 - Regression: continue to pad/truncate answers to expected counts and record schema/contract violations.

+## See also

+- ADR‑0010 — Hint Capsules → ExecutionOptions (adopted seam that emerged from this brief)